-- It is important that your athlete acknowledges and respects what their body has been through during their pregnancy and birth before returning to training and competition. - Being a mother may be a new experience for an athlete, and how they balance both roles will require flexibility. - An updated IADP will activate once you, your athlete, midwife and SGB doctor are satisfied your athlete can resume training, evidenced by a risk assessment completed any time there has been a material change to the risk of your athlete upon announcement of the pregnancy and post-childbirth (prior to resuming to training).
-It is recommended that your athlete has: - been discharged by the NHS post-natal maternity team (the timeframe on this will depend on the birth, any complications, multiple births, premature birth, for example) - communicated with you whether they have experienced any complications during childbirth - confirmed if they have been referred to any specialists (urogynae nurse or pelvic health physiotherapist) before resuming training. - It is recommended that your athlete's return to training and competition post-childbirth is highlighted at Senior Leadership Team/associated athlete meetings for awareness. - The timeframe by which your athlete returns to the same level of training and competition pre-pregnancy must be considered on a case-bycase basis.
-Your athlete should however signal their intent within six months post-childbirth (or earlier if your athlete wants to return sooner and has been 'signed off' by their SGB doctor), and at nine months the potential of your athlete should be assessed and confirmed to UKS, for your athlete to continue to access their APA. - For effective rehabilitation post-childbirth, both a strength and conditioning programme and an adapted IADP to suit your athlete's needs (while considering the necessary childcare) should be discussed and implemented.
+- It is important that you acknowledge and respect what your body has been through during your pregnancy and birth before returning to training and competition. - Being a mother may be a new experience for you, and how you balance both roles will require flexibility. - An updated IADP will activate once you, your SGB, midwife and SGB doctor are satisfied you can resume training, evidenced by a risk assessment completed during pregnancy and post-childbirth.
+It is recommended that you have: - been discharged by the NHS post-natal maternity team (the timeframe on this will depend on the birth, any complications, multiple births, premature birth, for example) - communicated with your SGB on whether you have experienced any complications during childbirth - confirmed whether you have been referred to any specialists (urogynae nurse or pelvic health physiotherapist) before resuming training. - The timeframe by which you return to the same level of training and competition pre-pregnancy must be considered on a case-by-case basis, because no two cases will be the same.
+You should, however, signal your intent within six months post-childbirth, and at nine months your potential should be assessed and confirmed to UKS, for you to continue to access your APA. - For effective rehabilitation post-childbirth, a strength and conditioning programme and an adapted IADP to suit your needs (while considering the necessary childcare) should be discussed and implemented. - It is recommended that a multi-disciplinary approach is adopted with your main/personal coach, strength and conditioning coach, and your physiotherapist (including pelvic health physiotherapist) to create a return to training programme for you.
+A pelvic health physiotherapist will recommend the correct type of exercises for you.
+The UKSI Female Athlete Health team has a pelvic health physiotherapist referral network that your SGB/HCSI doctor can refer you to if required.

-- It is recommended that a multi-disciplinary approach is adopted with your athlete's main/personal coach, strength and conditioning coach, and physiotherapist (including a pelvic health physiotherapist) to create a return to training programme.
-A pelvic health physiotherapist will recommend the correct type of exercises for your athlete.
-The UKSI Female Athlete Health team has a pelvic health physiotherapist referral network if required. - Prior to your athlete's return to training and competition, they may wish to speak with you regarding the following topics (this is an example list and not exhaustive): - the extra support they may need from you - appropriateness and implications of bringing their baby to training and/ or competitions (especially if they are away for long periods of time) - breastfeeding and a breastfeeding friendly environment (if they have chosen to do this) while at training - their training schedule being adapted to suit their baby's feeding times, or whether they will need to consider other options (expressing and storing milk for their baby while they are training) - Their initial routine for their baby (including sleep and feeding time) - Multiple pregnancies within a funding cycle (see below) - It is important that you discuss your athlete's expectations of support to determine how these can be accommodated.
-It is equally important for you to check with your athlete at regular intervals that arrangements are working for them and to understand if amendments need to be made - Your athlete may wish to conceive more than once during a funding cycle.
-Should they fall pregnant for a second time, they should have a conversation with a member of their medical team and Performance Director as soon as possible.
-You will consider their performance outcomes (during training and competition) and commitment to the programme since returning from their first birth, and their performance trajectory post-childbirth for the second time - Should your athlete not meet the above requirements (performance outcomes and commitment to the programme), you should consider the appropriate transition support that they require.
+- Prior to your return to training and competition, you may wish to speak with your SGB regarding the following topics: - the extra support you may need from your SGB - appropriateness and implications of bringing your baby to training and/ or competitions (especially if you are away for long periods of time) - breastfeeding and a breastfeeding friendly environment (if you have chosen to do this) while at training - your training schedule being adapted to suit your baby's feeding times, or whether you will need to consider other options (expressing and storing milk for your baby while you are training) - your initial routine for the baby (including sleep and feeding time) - multiple pregnancies within a funding cycle (see below) - It is important that your SGB discusses your expectations of support to determine how these can be accommodated.
+It is equally important for your SGB to check with you at regular intervals that arrangements are working for you and to understand if amendments need to be made - You may wish to conceive more than once during a funding cycle.
+Should you fall pregnant for a second time, please ensure you have a conversation with a member of your medical team and Performance Director as soon as possible.
+The SGB will consider your performance outcomes (during training and competition) and commitment to the programme since returning from your first birth, and your performance trajectory post-childbirth for the second time - Should you not meet the above requirements (performance outcomes and commitment to the programme), your SGB should consider the appropriate transition support that you require.

-- 1. Acknowledge the impact of pregnancy and change of lifestyle for your athlete. - 2.
-Ensure your athlete's IADP is supported through a multi-disciplinary approach. - 3.
-Consider what additional support a mother will need.
+- 1. Acknowledge how your pregnancy and lifestyle has impacted you. - 2.
+Ensure your adapted IADP is supported through a multidisciplinary approach. - 3.
+Consider what additional support you need from your SGB.